alex-karpenko/git-events-runner/docs/intro/overview.md

 ## Differences from GitOps

-At the first glance, GitEventsRunner has some similarities with GitOps, however actually it implements completely different approach.
+At the first glance, Git Events Runner has some similarities with GitOps, however actually it implements completely different approach.

 First of all, GitOps is about **desired configuration** of application (or infrastructure), and it's about **actual